 "Offer" means Our offer to You of a place on the Programme.

-"Programme" means the academic programme which You are studying with UCEM as part of your Apprenticeship, i.e. Diploma, BSc (Hons), MSc or MBA.
+"Programme" means the programme which You are studying with UCEM.

 "Programme Materials" means all learning resources required for successful completion of a module.

 "Regulations" means the Academic and Programme Regulations relevant to Your Programme with UCEM.